pacemade/inmyshoes/profiles/andrenne akanke.md

 <h3 class="question">So you think you would gotten to where you are now quicker?</h3>

 I dunno about that, I feel like we are where we are, and thats just what it is!
-But if I had to say something it’s just, yeah I’ve always been an explorer and I’ve always liked that and I think (laughs), I mean I get the whole “NO, dont go over there, NO dah-duh-dah-duh-dah”.
+But if I had to say something it’s just, yeah I’ve always been an explorer and I’ve always liked that and I think (laughs), I mean I get the whole “NO, don't go over there, NO dah-duh-dah-duh-dah”.
 Like I don't even know Jamaica as much as I would like to, I didn't really get to travel, go places.
 Even my family, they make fun of me because of that, like “You don't know anywhere in Jamaica, you don't know anything!”.
 They're kinda right, yeah.
 It was very different when I came here though.

 <h3 class="question">Do you have plans of going back?</h3>